-“This means that not even accounting for Solar Credits, there is about 12 months work based on the industry’s current rate of installing around 1,000 solar PV systems a week, still in the system as a result of the Solar Homes and Communities Plan.”
+“This means that not even accounting for Solar Credits, there is about 12 months of work based on the industry’s current rate of installing around 1,000 solar PV systems a week, still in the system as a result of the Solar Homes and Communities Plan.”

-Homes, businesses and community organisations all over Australia installing renewable energy systems on or after today will receive Solar Credits following passage of the Renewable Energy Target legislation.
+Homes, businesses and community organisations all over Australia installing renewable energy systems on or after today will receive Solar Credits following the passage of the Renewable Energy Target legislation.

-“With Solar Credits broadening the availability of solar technology to all homes irrespective of income, as well as businesses and community groups, plus the ongoing rollout of the $480 million Solar Schools program, now is the time to let industry get on with the job of meeting these record levels of demand and for Government to provide a new kind of support to build this industry further,” Mr Garrett said.
+“With Solar Credits broadening the availability of solar technology to all homes irrespective of income, as well as businesses and community groups, plus the ongoing rollout of the $480 million Solar Schools program, now is the time to let the industry get on with the job of meeting these record levels of demand and for Government to provide a new kind of support to build this industry further,” Mr Garrett said.

 Senator Wong said commencing Solar Credits from today would provide the industry with a solid platform for long-term growth, enabling the solar industry to continue increasing its efficiency, reduce costs and become more competitive with other forms of renewable energy over time.